UK foreign minister says EU willing to renegotiate Brexit deal | Malay Mail

 The Brexit-dominated battle is expected to conclude by the end of next month, with former foreign secretary Boris Johnson considered the clear frontrunner.

-Johnson said in an interview published today that he would refuse to pay Britain’s £39 billion divorce bill until the EU agrees better withdrawal terms.
+Johnson said in an interview published yesterday that he would refuse to pay Britain's divorce bill until the EU agreed better withdrawal terms.

-The ex-London mayor also signalled he would scrap the much-despised backstop and try to settle the border issue once London and Brussels were negotiating their future relationship.
+The former London mayor also signalled he would scrap the unpopular backstop and try to settle the border issue once London and Brussels were negotiating their future relationship.

 “Our friends and partners need to understand that the money is going to be retained until such time as we have greater clarity about the way forward,” he told The Sunday Times.